DD 92: Incremental Wallet Backup and Sync

 No merge is required, a denomination is expected to always remain constant, so later additions of the same denomination can be safely discarded.

-A coin is generated by the wallet but not yet signed by the exchange.
+A coin comes into the wallet (withdrawn or refreshed) and is signed by the exchange.

 interface AddCoinInc {